mflova/mflova-coding-guidelines/python/testing/mocking.md

 ### Differences between `spec` and `wraps`

 Both allow you to create more closer to reality mocks by giving an instance or class.
-There is a main big difference:
+With both, calling a method of the original object that does not exist will trigger an exception.
+However, there is a main big difference:

 - `wraps`: As the name says, the mock that uses `wraps` will create a mock whose calls are redirected through the instance/class provided.
-Call is passed to the real object.
+Call is passed to the REAL object.
   However, accessing any of the attributes from the instance will return a mock object that not only is linked to the real class but you can also perform typical mock calls (`assert_called`, `assert_called_once`...)
 - `spec`: On the other hand, specs allow you to create an object that acts as the original one, being `spec_set` a stricter version.
+However, this one will not execute the methods of the object.

 ### Mocking specific objects